In this article, we take you through the development process in five steps. These guidelines will help you meet our key quality standards.

 - Do not try to trick test-takers.
 In multiple-choice questions, for example, have one correct answer and several distractor choices.
 The distractors should be somewhat tempting, but not overly tricky.

 - Do not give your answer away.
-Don't make one answer much longer or shorter or very different from the others, and don't give the answer in another question.
+Don't make one answer much longer or shorter or very different from the others, and avoid adverbs or other qualifies that signify whether an answer is desirable or not.
+(Words like just, only, immediately, right away, etc.) Don't give the answer to one question in another question.

-- Limit questions that have multiple correct responses and "all of the above" or "none of the above" options.
-While including some are okay, avoid using them whenever possible.
+- Limit questions that have multiple correct responses or use "all of the above" and/or "none of the above" as options.
+You can include a few of these but should avoid them whenever possible.

 Step 5: Perform a thorough final check

 General idea: Ultimately, TestGorilla is only as good as the tests we provide.
 Every test should be a good predictor of job performance and should also provide a good experience for job candidates.
 Thoroughly reviewing your finished test questions is critical for quality control.